pingidentity/pingidentity-devops-getting-started/docs/profiles.md

       pingidentity/pingfederate:edge
   ```

   > If your GitHub server-profile repo is private, use the `username:token` format so the container can access the repository.
 For example, `https://github.com/<your_username>:<your_access_token>/pingidentity-server-profiles.git`.
+See [Using private Github repositories](privateRepos.md) for more information.

 7. Enter `docker container logs -f pingfederate` to display the logs as the container starts up.